MPs back plan to hold UK general election on December 12th

 Mr Johnson said an election was needed because delaying Brexit is “seriously damaging to the national interest”, while a fresh parliament would have a “new mandate to deliver on the will of the people and get Brexit done”.

-He put forward the short Bill, which sets aside the Fixed-Term Parliaments Act (FTPA), after a number of previous attempts to have MPs approve an election were stymied by how the act demands a majority of two-thirds of MPs.
+He put forward the short Bill, which sets aside the Fixed-Term Parliaments Act (FTPA), after previous attempts to have MPs approve an election were stymied by the fact that the act demands a majority of two-thirds of MPs to support holding an election.

 ‘Off the table’